Prevent Pods from being scheduled on specific nodes - Amazon EKS

 Kubernetes node taints can be applied to new and existing managed node groups using the Amazon Web Services Management Console or through the Amazon EKS API.

-• For information on creating a node group with a taint using the Amazon Web Services Management Console, see Creating a managed node group.
+• For information on creating a node group with a taint using the Amazon Web Services Management Console, see Create a managed node group for your cluster.

 • The following is an example of creating a node group with a taint using the Amazon CLI: